A nimble team—with nationwide influence

 Reports to: Director of Policy and Programs

-The Federation for the Humanities and Social Sciences promotes research and teaching for the advancement of an inclusive, democratic and prosperous society.
-With a membership now comprising over 160 universities, colleges and scholarly associations, the Federation represents a diverse community of 91,000 researchers and graduate students across Canada.
+The Federation for the Humanities and Social Sciences has been promoting research, learning and an understanding of the contributions made by the humanities and the social sciences to a free and democratic society for 75 years.
+Established in 1940, with a membership now comprising over 160 universities, colleges and scholarly associations, the Federation represents a diverse community of 85,000 researchers and graduate students across Canada.
 The Federation organizes Canada’s largest academic gathering, the Congress of the Humanities and Social Sciences, bringing together more than 8,000 participants each year.

 Duties and Responsibilities:

 - Provides leadership in the implementation and development of key programmatic initiatives to advance Federation objectives, including the Big Thinking speaker series and Congress-related programming including on reconciliation and other interdisciplinary events.

 - Coordinates special projects to serve and develop the Federation’s policy and program work.

 - Monitors and provides analysis of assigned priority issue areas related to social science and humanities research and postsecondary education at the national and international levels.